 - Westminster Law Library

-Located on the second floor of the DU Ricketson Law Building, the Westminster Law Library (WWL) is a full service law library serving the University of Denver Sturm College of Law faculty, staff, students, and alumni.
-A primary partner on the IMLS grant funding the Law Librarian Fellowship program, the WLL provides the Colorado Law Project (CLP) with office space, training, and oversight.
-At the end of the 2010 academic year the WLL will assume responsibility for the ongoing maintenance and upkeep of the CLP.
+Located in the Ricketson Law Building, the Westminster Law Library (WWL) is a full service law library serving the University of Denver Sturm College of Law faculty, staff, students, and alumni.
 For more information about the Westminster Law Library, please click the link above or call (303) 871-6188.

 - Arapahoe Library District